The negative effects of inflation

-The adverse effects of inflation are wide-ranging.
-The inevitable price fluctuations make it difficult for households and corporations to discern between changes in relative prices and general inflation, and price awareness that is the foundation for effective competition becomes dulled.
-It becomes more difficult to estimate future price developments when price levels frustrate attempts at sensible decision-making about investments and other allocation of funds.
-This uncertainty reduces the informational value of price changes and limits the market economy’s ability to allocate limited resources in an efficient way.
-The interaction of inflation and the tax system exacerbates the situation.
-The tax system, for example, has a tendency to give preference to current consumption at the expense of future consumption (that is, savings), and to favour investment in residential housing over other types of investment.
-These effects of the tax system increase with rising inflation.
-High inflation also exacerbates social inequality and erodes social solidarity.
+High inflation also exacerbates social inequality and weakens social cohesiveness.
 Income is transferred from individual owners of savings to professional investors, who are able to shelter themselves from inflation; from low-income groups to high-income groups; and from renters to homeowners, to give just a few examples.
 This shift generates tension and conflict among various income groups, and the deck is stacked against those who are weaker.
-High inflation and widely fluctuating prices therefore have deleterious economic and social effects, which become increasingly more serious as inflation rises and grows more persistent.
-Historical experience also shows that the cost of eradicating such inflation could be substantial in terms of lost output and income.
-This temporary cost is small, however, in comparison with the permanent loss that accompanies chronic high inflation.
+High inflation and wildly fluctuating prices therefore have unfortunate economic and social consequences, which become increasingly more serious as inflation rises and grows more persistent.
+Historical experience also shows that the cost of bringing such inflation under control could be substantial and could emerge as reduced output and income.
+This temporary cost is small, however, in comparison with the permanent loss that accompanies persistent inflation, as is noted above.
 For this reason, central banks have been tasked with the primary objective of controlling inflation.
 A detailed discussion of monetary policy can be found in the article by Thórarinn G. Pétursson, “The role of monetary policy,” which appeared in the Bank’s Monetary Bulletin 2007/3.

 Monetary policy and price stability

-In general, it is considered that when inflation is relatively low and stable, monetary policy affects only nominal variables in the long run, such as inflation, nominal interest rates, and the nominal exchange rate; it does not affect long-term growth in real variables such as GDP growth and employment.
-For the long term, monetary policy therefore determines primarily their monetary value; i.e., the general price level.
-Inflation can indicate how the monetary value of these assets changes over time; that is, how the purchasing power of money changes with respect to them.
-It is in this sense that inflation is referred to as a monetary phenomenon.
+It is generally considered to be the case that when inflation is relatively low and stable, long-term monetary policy only affects nominal variables such as inflation, nominal interest rates, and nominal exchange rates, whereas it does not affect long-term growth in real variables such as GDP growth and employment.
+Therefore, in the long run, monetary policy mainly determines the monetary value of these variables; i.e., the general price level.
+Inflation gives an indication of how the monetary value of assets changes over time; that is, how the power of money to purchase them changes.
+It is in this sense that inflation is said to be a monetary phenomenon.

-The most important element in monetary policy – and actually, its principal contribution to the general welfare in Iceland – is the promotion of price stability.
+The most important task of monetary policy is to promote price stability.
+In fact, this is its main contribution to general well-being in Iceland.
 Inflation expectations are one of the most important determinants of inflation levels.
 Credible monetary policy is the key to establishing a firm anchor for inflation expectations and reducing economic volatility in Iceland.
-As the aims of monetary policy become clearer, its effectiveness will increase and the regulatory framework that surrounds it will better support those aims.
+The clearer monetary policy objectives are and the more effectively the legal framework supports these objectives, the more successful monetary policy will be.